An Alarming Nuisance! – Why Is My Smoke Alarm Beeping For No Reason?

 Beeping smoke alarms without an obvious apparent reason can be both frustrating and stressful.
 Worse, repeated false alarms may induce a ‘boy who cried wolf’ syndrome and reduce home occupants reaction to a real life fire event.

-Fortunately, our wireless interconnected photoelectric smoke alarms undergo strict quality control measures and are manufactured in adherence to Australian Standard 3786:2014, independently tested and verified by the CSIRO which help reduce the likelihood of nuisance smoke alarms.
-Using the tips outlined above and below, your smoke alarms will provide many years of stress free and reliable fire protection.
+Fortunately, our ZEN wireless interconnected photoelectric smoke alarms undergo strict quality control measures and are manufactured at an ISO 9001 quality accredited facility, in adherence to Australian Standard 3786:2014, and are independently tested and verified which help reduce the likelihood of nuisance smoke alarms.
+Using the tips outlined above and below, your interconnected smoke alarms will provide many years of stress free and reliable fire protection.